-- Students who have significant prior programming experience (for instance, a score of 4 or 5 on the CS AP exam; or a high-school programming course; or a course in a community college) are advised to begin with CSE 11.
+- Students who have significant prior programming experience (for instance, a score of 4 or 5 on the AP CSA exam; or an object-oriented programming course in a community college) should consider beginning with CSE 11.

-- Students who have not taken an object-oriented programming course, but might have taken other high school computing courses (including AP CSP) and are comfortable with using computers, are advised to begin with CSE 8A.
+- Students who have not taken an object-oriented programming course, but might have taken other high school computing courses (including AP CSP) and are comfortable with using computers, should consider beginning with CSE 8A.

-Again, these are merely suggestions, and regardless of which path you choose, you will be on track.
+To reiterate, these are merely suggestions, and regardless of which path you choose, you will be on track.
 For each track there is a defined plan to graduate in four years.
 Ultimately, it is up to the individual to determine a suitable starting point in CSE.
 A good strategy is to pick a starting course according to the above rubric, but to change it as early as possible if it turns out to be too elementary or too difficult.
 If you are at all unsure about what course to start out with, we highly encourage you to meet with an advisor as soon as possible.

 - CSE 3 - Fluency in Information Technology